jfredett/sortah/README.md

 As a user of sortah, you want to maintain a whitelist of people who should have their own folders, and you want those people to be subsorted in some arbitrarily deep parent folders, eg:

     family/
       mom/
-      dad/
-      uncle_timmy/
-    coworkers/
-      pointy_hair/
-      dilbert/
-      old_coworkers/
-        jim/
-    personal/
-      wife/
-      friends/
-        bob/
-        mike/
-        jack/

-etc. Further, you'd like to only maintain the above file (or something like it), and not have to write new sortah code every time you move jobs or make new friends.[1]

-[1] Ideally, this code would maintain a directory structure for you.
-But as of right now, sortah has no aspirations to do such a thing.
-Each edition which _moves_ files in the yaml definition file will simply create new folders, it is up to the author of that yaml file to keep the directory coherent with the yaml file.

-## Solution

-First, define a yaml file like the following:

-    family/
-      mom/